jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

  - A grandfather; Amelia, Cruz, and Gavi; 9 years 😇
 - A teacher, working on my 5th year (focus on education, 50% serving God) 🫶

-## Church "Light the World"
-Our faith and desire to server is bolstered by community.
-The Church and stake Mikkel ans Schafer send a lot of messages to help us remember Joy and to share Light.

-- #1 Give your favorite book to someone.
-I see a bond between my wife and her mother by sharing simple things.

-...

-- #50 Laugh with a friend.
-On our Sigle move, it seemed that there was a lot of laughter.
-Simple watching people work together awkwardly brings a lot of job.

-Light the world begins with a smile.
-Then the light of us all Jesus Christ seems to come through our simple actions.

 ### Forced acts of service